All free. All the time. The way education should be.

 Other songs from the Viking Age come from the Poetic and Prose Eddas, sagas and other manuscripts.
 They include military songs, domestic songs, and songs for entertainment.

-The music was played by lur - a string instrument made from a hallowed out bowl, a neck, and willow bands tied at different lengths to make different sounds.
+The music was played by lur - a string instrument made from a hollowed-out bowl, a neck, and willow bands tied at different lengths to produce different sounds.

 Other instruments include: